kyma-project/rafter/docs/11-upload-service.md

 ![Upload Service](./assets/upload-service.svg)

-## Use the service outside the Kyma cluster
+## Expose the service using kubectl port-forward

 You can expose the service for development purposes.
 To use the Upload Service on a local machine, run the following command: